 Here are a few common combo tickets that you can buy when you visit Keukenhof:

-These savings passes start at 45 euros and basically give you access to a number of veeeery popular attractions around Holland including Keukenhof.
+These savings passes start at €114 euro for their All Inclusive Pass and €69 for their Explorer Pass, and basically give you access to a number of veeeery popular attractions in and around Amsterdam including Keukenhof.

-Keukenhof, Zaanse Schans & A’dam Lookout Combo Day Tour:
+Keukenhof & Zaanse Schans Combo Day Tour:

 Keukenhof + Sightseeing Windmill Cruise:

-Volendam/Marken, Zaanse Schans & Keukenhof with Canal Cruise:
+Volendam/Marken, Zaanse Schans & Keukenhof:

 This is definitely a jam-packed bundle, but good value for money if you have a short amount of time in Holland!
 Click here to check reviews and availability.